theupdateframework/taps/tap4.md

 ## Metadata and targets layout on repositories

-In order for clients to download metadata and target files in a uniform way across repositories, a repository would organize the files as follows.
+In order for TUF clients to download metadata and target files in a uniform way across repositories, a repository would organize the files as follows.

 All metadata files would be stored under the "metadata" directory.